theemo-tokens/theemo/website/docs/design/figma/sync.md

 Enter credentials in settngs:

 1. Create an account and copy the API Key
-2. Create a private bin and copy the bin URL
+2. Create a private bin and copy the bin ID or URL

    The bin can't be empty (jsonbin requires content) - enter `[{}]`, which let's allow you to create the bin (see figure 1).